-The taught modules include research skills tutorials.
-You’ll work independently on the research and library projects, with guidance from an academic.
+You'll work independently on your research project, with guidance from an academic.

 You’re assessed on written reports, laboratory practical classes and group and individual assignments, which may involve oral presentations.

-There is a written examination at the end of each module with an original research project for the MSc and a library-based project for the Diploma.
+There is a written examination at the end of most modules.
+The research project is assessed by a written dissertation.

 English language requirements